 A good weld is hard to master and will come once you’re used to handling both the blowpipe and the filler rod For beginners, welding outside corner joints are great for practice and can be done without any filler rods.
 Be sure that the weld does not extend over onto any of the flat surfaces and the weld should be even penetration along the seam.

-From here, A bit more learning is needed on things like understanding metal thickness, tip size, oxy-acetylene pressure and gas consumption rates.
-All of these topics are in-depth and is another stepping stone in understanding gas welding and gas welding equipment.
+From here, a bit more learning is needed on things like understanding metal thickness, tip size, oxy-acetylene pressure and gas consumption rates.
+All of these topics are in-depth and are another stepping stone in understanding gas welding and gas welding equipment.

 We recommend reading this extensive guide, provided by BOC Gas & Gear, to get a full understanding of gas welding.
 It even goes over the more advanced uses for gas welding such as brazing, oxy-fuel cutting and flame heating.